andreyorst/SimpleSnippets.vim/README.md

 Here I'll try to list all limitations that you may encounter when using Simple Snippets:

 - [ ] No tabstops.
 Why?
-Because jumping is based on text searching.
+Well, jumping is based on text searching.
 Because placeholders are deleted from snippet body when it is pasted to your file there is no way to find empty ones, because text behind them for example may change.
 If NeoVim will add ability to use multicursor and position it in text like in other modern editors this may be implemented.
 Because of this limitation mirroring is done differently too.
 - [ ] Placeholders have slightly different syntax than other plugins use.
 SimpleSnippets supports normal: `${1:text}`, command: `${2!command}`, and repeater `$3` placeholders.
 - [ ] Normal placeholders should contain per snippet unique bodies.